Friday, October 3, 2025

 As we move through the fall and I continue my classroom visits and evaluations across all content areas and grade levels, I want to share a couple of key instructional trends I'm noticing.
 These observations cut across many classrooms and represent areas of tremendous potential for student growth and deepening our practice.

 In many lessons, I see teachers posing high-quality questions, but the follow-up often involves short student answers directed back to the teacher.
-So, classroom discourse is stuck in a pattern of teacher-student-teacher-student.
+So, classroom discourse is stuck in a pattern of teacher-student-teacher-student, leading too many students in a passive role.

 • Instead of a simple Q&A, we want to see students engaging directly with one another's ideas.
 This means more structured protocols for peer-to-peer discussion (like Turn and Talks) where students are responsible for synthesizing, challenging, and expanding on their classmates' contributions.